 If a part of the tooth fell off or if it cracked, the endodontist will likely be able to fix it quickly.
 The part that has fallen off may be reattached.
 If it is unavailable, composite is used to fill up the gap.
 Root canal treatment may be needed if the injury extends to the pulp.
 In such a case a crown may be placed to restore the tooth.

 If a tooth is pushed slightly out of or in toward the socket, the tooth needs to be repositioned and stabilized.
 You will probably need root canal treatment.
-Children aged 12 and below do not need it, as stem cells present in the pulp may heal and fight off infection.
+Children aged 12 and below may not need it, as stem cells present in the pulp may heal and fight off infection.

 A knocked-out tooth needs immediate attention.
 You best get to a dentist or endodontist within 30 minutes.
 The specialist will inspect the tooth, disinfect it if needed, and place it back into the socket if it can be saved.
 A dental splint may be used to stabilize it.
 There will be follow-up appointments to make sure the tooth is not infected or rejected.